“Mom…mom, mom, mom, mom…MOM!”

-- Avoid including information about your sexual orientation, religious and political affiliation, marital status, age, social security number, physical characteristics
+- Avoid including information about your sexual orientation, religious and political affiliation, marital status, age, social security number, and physical characteristics

 Include activities such as volunteer or community involvement, continuing education courses, freelance projects, professional development, or self-employment you may have had during your break from your career.

-Remember, a stay at home parent has an incredible skillset, both from their experiences as a mom, as well as her past experiences in other areas of life.
-By taking the time to identify the value you bring, it will make it easier to communicate this on your stay at home mom resume and to demonstrate your value to your next employer.
+Remember, a stay-at-home parent has an incredible skillset, both from their experiences as a mom, as well as her past experiences in other areas of life.
+By taking the time to identify the value you bring, it will make it easier to communicate this on your stay-at-home mom resume and to demonstrate your value to your next employer.